WhiteflagProtocol/whiteflag-standard/wf-specification.md

 Currently, two basic methods of verification are supported by the protocol.

-1. The first method makes use of an internet resource, such as a web site, under control of the originator.
-The initial authentication message of the originator contains an Uniform Resource Locator (URL) to the internet resource, where the originator posts the corresponding blockchain address, along with its proclaimed name, both signed with a digital signature using the address' secret
+1. The first method makes use of an internet resource, such as a website, under control of the originator.
+The initial authentication message of the originator contains a Uniform Resource Locator (URL) to the internet resource, where the originator posts the corresponding blockchain address, along with its proclaimed name, both signed with a digital signature using the address' secret